Order by phone:

 Mobile home broadband works in much the same way as fixed line broadband.
 You have a router with Wi-Fi and connect all your devices to the internet.
 The only difference is that you’re using a mobile network instead.

-Hull benefits from very good coverage of mobile signal, with EE, O2 and Three offering good 4G and 5G coverage throughout the city, its boroughs and even out into the countryside.
+Hull benefits from good mobile data reception, with EE, O2 and Three offering 4G and 5G coverage throughout the city, its boroughs and even out into the countryside.

 It's crucial to check signal strength before buying any mobile service to ensure you'll be able to get a fast connection.
 Click the logos below to access the official network coverage check tools:

-Yes, there are alternative ways to get online in Hull.
-Even though KCOM is the main broadband provider, you have other options.
-Connexin Fibre, MS3 Networks, Hull Fibre and Open Fibre also service some areas.
+There are other alternative ways to get online in Hull.
+Connexin Fibre, MS3 Networks and Open Fibre also service some areas.

 Another alternative option is satellite broadband.
 While not the cheapest option, it’s accessible to most areas of the UK and can provide decent speeds.